 Are you ready to see Alaska your way, and create a lifetime of memories?
-This adventure-packed week-long itinerary—between Fairbanks and Seward—is all you need to start planning your 2021 road trip.
+This adventure-packed week-long itinerary — between Fairbanks and Seward — is all you need to start planning your next road trip.

-After landing at the Fairbanks Airport, North America's tallest mountain—Denali—is just a 2.5-hour drive south.
+After landing at the Fairbanks Airport, North America's tallest mountain, Denali, is just a 2.5-hour drive south.
 Pick up your rental car and enjoy the route, through boreal forests and lush river valleys, with bold views of majestic Denali.
 As you pass the park's entrance, continue about eight miles south to the Denali Cabins.
-Nestled amid an Alaska wilderness, the quiet enclave of 46 cedar cabins are the perfect basecamp for outdoor adventure.
+Nestled amid an Alaska wilderness, the quiet enclave of 46 cedar cabins is the perfect basecamp for outdoor adventure.

 The drive from Talkeetna to Seward is a stunning one.
 It can be done in just over four hours, but give yourself the whole day to stop along the way and take full advantage of the Alaska scenery.
 Expect mesmerizing views of Pioneer Peak and the Chugach Mountains on the first half of the trip.

-Another worth-while stop is the community of Moose Pass, set on the shore of Trail Lake.
+Another worthwhile stop is the community of Moose Pass, set on the shore of Trail Lake.
 As its namesake suggests, you'll find plenty of pristine hiking trails to explore here.
 The final stretch brings you into Exit Glacier Valley, to the Seward Windsong Lodge, bordering the Chugach National Forest.
-Check-in, unpack, then unwind with a pint of local craft beer and a plate of pulled pork nachos on the Resurrection Roadhouse patio.
+Check in, unpack, then unwind with a pint of local craft beer and beef skewers on the Resurrection Roadhouse patio.